 Who is Christian Michel?

 The general population is unfamiliar with Michel.
 His business information doesn’t appear to be present online.
-According to a replica of an Italian newspaper article titled “Christian Michel, the English middleman of Finmeccanica,” Michel has excellent connections with Defence agencies in New Delhi despite the fact that his name receives little media attention.
+According to a replica of an Italian newspaper article titled “Christian Michel, the English middleman of Finmeccanica,” Michel has excellent connections with Defence agencies in New Delhi even though his name receives little media attention.

 The Agusta Westland helicopters are made by Finmeccanica.